davidzajac1/davidzajac1/README.md

 </p>

-Highly motivated and experienced Data Engineer and Full Stack Developer able to build end-to-end web applications, data pipelines and cloud solutions.
+Data Engineer and Cloud Solutions Architect able to build end-to-end web applications, data pipelines and robust cloud architecture.
 A quick learner with a diverse background from working at both large corporations, small companies and running a business.

 ---